hack3rs.ca network-security

 triage-questions

-• ?What is failing first: edge bandwidth, load balancer, application workers, DNS, or a dependency?
+• ?What is failing first: edge bandwidth, load balancer state tables, application worker pools, DNS, or a downstream dependency?

-• ?Is there concurrent suspicious activity (login attempts, exploitation) during the DDoS distraction window?
+• ?Is there any concurrent suspicious activity — login attempts, exploit probes — that suggests the DDoS is a distraction for something else?

 defender-actions.checklist